-Drug Crime Lawyers in Germantown, MD Working Tirelessly On Your Defense
+Drug Crime Lawyers in Germantown, Silver Spring and throughout Montgomery County, Maryland, MD Working Tirelessly On Your Defense

 When most people think of criminal law, the first thing that comes to mind is murder.
 However, there are many different types of crimes, and each carries its own unique set of penalties.
 One such crime is drug possession.
 While some states have legalized marijuana possession, drug possession, in general, is still a serious crime in all 50 states.
 If you have been charged with drug possession, it’s important to seek legal representation right away.
 At Paré & Associates, LLC, our team of experienced criminal defense lawyers can help you fight the charges against you and protect your rights.

 There are many different types of drug crimes, each carrying its own set of penalties.
 Possession, manufacturing, distribution, and trafficking are all serious offenses that can result in jail time and significant fines.
 Our attorneys will thoroughly investigate your case and build a strong defense to help you achieve the best possible outcome.

 If you have been charged with a drug crime, it is important to have an experienced and knowledgeable lawyer by your side.
 At Paré & Associates, LLC, our team of skilled family attorneys has successfully represented clients facing a variety of drug charges.
 We understand the serious nature of these types of cases and will work diligently to protect your rights and freedom.
 Whether you are facing misdemeanor or felony charges, we are here to help.
 Contact us today at (301) 962-2492 to schedule a consultation.